-Whether or not people believed in all these creatures is difficult to say, since it was not really the point to believe or disbelieve, although many would have been convinced of the existence of these creatures.
+Whether or not people believed in all of these creatures is difficult to say, since it was not really the point to believe or disbelieve (although many would have been convinced of the existence of these creatures).
 The point of folklore was more to illustrate issues of moral and social importance rather than to accurately depict the natural world.

-The earliest references to mermaids are in Assyrian folklore and they became well known in Europe via Greek adoptions of the Assyrian legends.
+The earliest references to Mermaids are in Assyrian folklore and the creatures became well known in Europe via Greek adoptions of the Assyrian legends.
 They were usually portrayed as capricious and often simply as evil.

 7. Sea Monk

 Probably the product of an indistinctly seen seal or fish, the Sea Monk was a creature of north European legend which supposedly lived in the seas around Denmark and resembled a monk superficially.

 Although the Salamander is a real animal, the medieval descriptions of it are sufficiently fantastical that they are often treated as being about a separate fictitious creature.

 In appearance, it has been everything from a dog to a bird to an actual salamander, frequently with wings of other animal parts added on.
 They were generally regarded as having power over fires though the specifics of their interactions with fire could vary.

 Monopods made their way into European folklore through the work of Pliny the Elder.
 As the name suggests, they are one-footed creatures.
 According to Isodore of Seville, they:

 “…live in Ethiopia; they have only one leg, and are wonderfully speedy.
 The Greeks call them σκιαπόδεϛ (“shade-footed ones”) because when it is hot they lie on their backs on the ground and are shaded by the great size of their feet.”